Nameswara Temple, Pillalamarri: History

 According to Yazdani, the Nameswara temple has several inscriptions.
 The earliest one is from 1195 CE, and that was when it was complete.
 A slab and the pillar in the temple compound with inscriptions on the four side was added in 1202 and 1208 CE respectively.
 The local ruler, patron and the builder of the temple was Namireddi, states Yazdani.
-He was a Shudra by caste according to the genealogy inscribed on the stone.

 Architecture

 The temple consists of a portico which faces east and there is a hall behind it.
 This is followed by an antaralaya and garbhagudi (sanctum) in the western direction.
 The mandapa has space and pitha for a large Nandi, but it is missing (the nearby temple has a finely carved granite Nandi).
 The pillars in the Nameswara temple mandapa in front of its garbhagudi are intricately carved, but shows extensive signs of deliberate defacement and damage.
 The walls of the temple contain frescos.
 One of the paintings depicts Samudra mathanam with Devas and Asuras on the opposite sides holding the serpent Vasuki as a string wound round Mount Mandara which acts as the churning rod.
 The contemporary Vimana of the temple is modern in a style closer to Nagara architecture.
 According to photographs of this temple taken in 1926, the original Vimana had been lost and broken portions were on top of the sanctum.